-The finished piece is then drilled on the bottom for inserting beach sand, a variety of shells and starfish.
-Finally a glass foot is applied which permanently seals the design.
+The finished piece is filled with beach sand and a variety of shells before a glass foot is applied to permanently seal the design.

-Mild shaking creates different scenes and the colored glass exterior produces highlights and shadows similar
+Gentle shaking produces different scenes and the colored glass exterior creates highlights and shadows similar to tide pools.

 The first appearance of the term "beachcomber" was